257.64 Pretrial orders and recommendations.

 Subd.
 2. If the parties accept a recommendation made in accordance with subdivision 1, judgment shall be entered accordingly.
 The court shall advise all parties that pretrial recommendations are not binding and will have no effect if the recommendation is disregarded and the matter is set for trial.

 Subd.
 3. If a party refuses to accept a recommendation made under subdivision 1 and blood or genetic tests have not been taken, the court shall require the parties to submit to blood or genetic tests.
+Any objection to blood or genetic testing results must be made in writing no later than 15 days before any hearing at which time the results may be introduced into evidence.
+Test results served upon a party must include a notice of this right to object.
+Thereafter the court shall make an appropriate final recommendation.
 If a party refuses to accept the final recommendation the action shall be set for trial.

 Subd.
 4. The guardian ad litem may accept or refuse to accept a recommendation under this section.

 Subd.
 5. The informal hearing may be terminated and the action set for trial if the court finds it unlikely that all parties would accept a recommendation made under subdivisions 1 or 3.

 Official Publication of the State of Minnesota